dougeby/IntuneDocs/intune/manage-microsoft-edge.md

 > Device registration is a simple check-in with the Azure AD service.
 It does not require full device enrollment and does not give IT any additional privileges on the device.

 ## Create a protected browser app configuration

-For app configurations to apply, the user's protected browser or another app on the device must already be managed by [Intune app protection policy](app-protection-policy.md).

 The following steps are used to create a protected browser app configuration: